lostintangent/conduit-release/README.md

 Why is this interesting?
 Because CLIs and coding agents are getting increasingly powerful, and so the aforementioned primitives may eventually be all that you need? 🤔 Or maybe not!
 It's just an exploration, and meant to be fun.

-That said, if you'd like a feature overview of everything that Conduit can do, check out this [reference document](https://gistpad.dev/#/share/654a7ab37a00328334de5826588b124c).
+That said, if you'd like a feature overview of _everything_ that Conduit can do, check out this [reference document](https://gistpad.dev/#/share/654a7ab37a00328334de5826588b124c).
 Otherwise, the following section provides an overview of some of it's most compelling capabilities:

-### Feature Overview

-1. 🖼️ **Tabs**
-   1. Create (and name!) as many tabs as you need
-   1. Design and organize tab layouts by...
-      1. Splitting new panes in any direction
-      1. Moving and resizing panes
-      1. Collapsing infrequently used panes
-   1. Zoom in, out, and sideways across your work...
-      1. Hover over a tab in order to see it's live contents
-      1. Focus mode allows a fullscreen pane + minimap navigation
-      1. Overview mode allows you to observe all tabs at once
-   1. Lock tabs to prevent accidentally changing them
-   1. Synchronize them so you can type in all terminals at once
-   1. Duplicate tabs, optionally into new CWD or worktree

-1. 💻 **Terminal Panes**
-   1. Split sandboxed terminals into a ...
-      1. Managed git worktree
-      1. Cloud VM
-   1. Clone terminals across tabs
-   1. Hyper terminals / quick terminal
-   1. Prompt mode + agents config
-   1. Dotfile syncing
-   1. Repository scripts
-   1. Conduit CLI allows automating the environment
-   1. Agent teams + launch behavior
-   1. CWD tracking (when splitting new tabs)

-1. ✏️ **Editor Panes**
-   1. File explorer w/git diffs + add/delete/rename support
-   1. Editor w/diff view + file search
-   1. Changes view git stage/commit/push/pull
-   1. Markdown + image preview

-1. 🌐 **Browser Panes**
-   1. MRU history + favorites
-   1. Integrated dev tools / screenshot capturing
-   1. View console errors
-   1. Automation API via the CLI
-   1. Chromeless view (PWA-like UX)

-1. 💼 **Workspaces**
-   1. Save and restore your tabs
-   1. Import and export (shared!) workspaces

-1. ⌨️ **Hackable Shell**
-   1. Keybindings editor
-   1. Customize terminal shell/font
-   1. Command palette

-To give a better sense of what this means, let's take a look at what Conduit can do...

 ### Bespoke dev environments